All Episodes

 And they're providing information at odds with what is widely being understood in the public about certain facts.

-They're very concerned about co coronavirus.
+They're very concerned about coronavirus.

 They're certainly not doubters by any stretch of the imagination, but there is information that's not given in proper context and so on.

-And I said, Boy, what a time when scientists and journalists are afraid to simply report factual information that's true and accurate and not downplaying anything.
+And I said, boy, what a time when scientists and journalists are afraid to simply report factual information that's true and accurate and not downplaying anything.

-Like for example, that's what they're doing.
+Like, for example, that's what they're doing.

-And and there was absolute truth.
+And there was absolute truth.

-No, I I have a timeline that completely irrefutes this notion that I called this thing a hoax.
+No, I have a timeline that completely irrefutes this notion that I called this thing a hoax.

-And uh uh, we better pay attention.
+Uh-oh, we better pay attention.

 You know, me talking early on about how asymptomatic people are spreading it.